Are you looking to take your family to a music festival, but unsure where to start?

 Plus, the earlier you book your tickets, the cheaper it is for you too, with many offering earlybird or Tiered prices and payment plans.

-Following Covid, it has been a difficult time for the music industry and it is great to have been back at events this year, however I know with reduced capacities and tickets carried over, there have been a whole different level of challenges for festivals in 2021.
+Following Covid, it has been a difficult time for the music industry and it is great to have been back at events this year, however I know with reduced capacities and tickets carried over, there have been a whole different level of challenges for festivals since reopening.

-We really do hope things can be brighter for everyone in 2022, for everyone involved – artists, contractors, organisers, security, camping, portaloo companies, stage management, etc etc, and anyone else involved in such incredible events.
+It was incredible to be back at festivals in 2022, with such a reinvigorated vibe and love of music, dancing and having fun again together.
+We really do hope things can be even brighter for everyone in 2023, for everyone involved – artists, contractors, organisers, security, camping, portaloo companies, stage management, etc etc, and anyone else involved in such incredible events.

 My own festival weekenders started back in the late 90s, and despite them being some of the most epic memories, before I took Lily to her first festival weekend, I did have massive flashbacks of Reading Festival campsites, with portaloos burning into the night.